XFuryuss/Mocab-s-brain/README.md

 Brain for Mocab coded in C, C++ and Python (However Mocab chose to not use brin) \
 \
 Original C code by XFuryus\
-Alternative C++ and Python by Delatexcoder
+Alternative C++ and Python by Dalatexcoder